privat/llme/README.md

   --bulk                Disable stream-mode.
 Not that useful but it helps
                         debugging APIs [bulk]
   -o, --chat-output FILE
-                        Export the full raw conversation in json -i, --chat-input FILE
+                        Export the full conversation in json -i, --chat-input FILE
                         Continue a previous (exported) conversation --export-metrics FILE